Prompts cost more than they used to.

 The English-side of your job grew.
 Specs, prompts, replies, post-mortems — they all consume real keystrokes and real time.
 Voice cuts the cost.

-Most of your day isn't typing code anymore — it's typing English at compilers, agents, reviewers, and Slack.
+Most of your day isn't typing code anymore — it's typing prose: prompts, PR descriptions, Slack threads, and docs.
 VoiceTypr handles the English so your hands can focus on the part that still needs them.

 The English-side of your job grew.
 Specs, prompts, replies, post-mortems — they all consume real keystrokes and real time.
 Voice cuts the cost.